afpineda/OpenSourceSimWheelESP32/doc/firmware/FirmwareArchitecture_en.md

 a single LED, sounds, an OLED, etc.
 By default, it does nothing.
-To provide a particular user-interface implementation, derive a new class from `AbstractNotificationInterface`, then provide an instance to `notify::begin()`.
+To provide a particular user-interface implementation, derive a new class from `AbstractUserInterface`, then provide an instance to `notify::begin()`.

 All notifications are queued, serialized and executed in a very low priority separate thread.